GERALD1983/GERALD1983/README.md

 - 👋 Hi, I’m GERALD
-- 👀 I’m interested in Vue.js Node.js and Javascript
+- 👀 I’m interested in Vue.js Node.js JavaScript and TypeScript
 - 🌱 I’m currently learning on Javascript environment
 - 💞️ I’m looking to collaborate on many projects
 - 📫 How to reach me ?
 Linkedin and personel website